shader-slang/slang/docs/proposals/006-artifact-container-format.md

 It also means

 * The API has a very large surface area
-* It is working at the detail of the API
+* It works at the detail of the API
 * Does not provide an application level indirection to some more meaningful naming/identification
 * It is tied to the Slang compiler - so can't be seen as an interface to 'shader container's more generally
 * Naming will almost certainly need to include a hash
 * The hash will be hard to produce independently (it will be hard to calculate just anyway)

-More seriously
+More significantly

 * Higher requirement for source
   * Could store hashes of source seen